mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

    * iteration count: the number of iterations that the workload executor performed over the looped operations.

+   * success count: the number of successful operations that the workload executor performed over the looped operations.

    * error lists: arrays of documents describing the errors that occurred while the workload executor was executing the operations.
 Each client entity may report errors to a separate error list, or the same